behnazkhoshnood/tadig-restaurant/README.md

   - #### Returning Visitor Goals

      a.
-As a Returning Visitor, I want to find information about discount and loyality benefits.
+As a Returning Visitor, I want to find information about any discounts and loyality benefits.

   - #### Frequent User Goals